ak2kay/blog/content/_index.md

 **Stats**

 - Working on MLOps framework development in an AI compony since 2019
-- Use neovim to develop any language
+- Using neovim to develop any language
-- Using macOS Sonoma and Ubuntu 20.04, Windows 11

 **Counter**